HarishKannaRG/TodoApp/README.md

 Note:

 After making changes in react app, run "npm run build" to build the app.
-After that create a file called netlify.toml (file name can be anything with extension .toml) and paste the following:
+After that create a file called netlify.toml (file name can be anything with extension .toml) and paste the following (indentation should also be the same):

     [[redirects]]